GjjvdBurg/abed/docs/usage/example.rst

 In this case, datasets are collected as a scikit-learn ``Bunch`` object and pickled to a file on disk.
 All of this is not necessary for Abed, but is just the way we're doing it in this example.
+If you have a different procedure for storing and loading datasets, that's no problem in Abed.

 Writing the executables